Roll in the Tanks! Measuring Left-wing Extremism on Reddit at Scale: Measuring Tankie Activity

-To discover additional tankie communities, we take a snowball sampling strategy.
-Starting from r/InformedTankie, we recursively look for additional subreddits linked to in banners that fit with Petterson's description as well as the definition from r/InformedTankie.
+While our findings (including those later in this section) suggest that r/InformedTankie serves as a central hub within the tankie community, it is important to acknowledge the possibility of other tankie subreddits existing outside this network.
+These unlinked subreddits may also exhibit tankie characteristics, even though they are not directly associated with r/InformedTankie.
+To discover additional tankie subreddits, we follow a manual snowball sampling strategy.
+Starting from r/ InformedTankie, we recursively look for additional subreddits linked to in banners that fit with Petterson's description and the definition from r/InformedTankie.
 The search stops when we no longer encounter any additional tankie subreddits within the next three hops.
 This network includes one additional tankie subreddit, r/GenZhou.

-Next, we build a simple crawler that recursively collects the names of any subreddits listed in the banners of the subreddits we have so far collected, stopping when we discover no new subreddits.
-This results in a ``reference network'' of 21,161 subreddits.
+Recognizing that our initial approach might have missed other relevant tankie subreddits, we expanded our efforts to uncover additional communities that may exist between the six identified tankie subreddits and the broader communist community on Reddit.
+To explore this, we build a comprehensive ``reference network.''
+We build a simple crawler that recursively collects the names of any subreddits listed in the banners of the subreddits we have collected so far, stopping when we discover no new subreddits.
+This process results in a large network of 21,161 subreddits and 114,962 edges, where edges represent links between subreddits in banners.

-Because our manual seeding might have missed other tankie subreddits, we make one additional attempt to identify new ones.
 Since tankies position themselves within the larger ideology of communism, we create a subgraph of our reference network composed of the shortest paths between our six tankie subreddits and r/communism, pinpointing the most directly connected subreddits.
 The resulting subgraph has 18 nodes (i.e., subreddits) and 19 edges, but does not contain any additional tankie subreddits.

-In the end, our reference network contains 21,161 nodes and 114,962 edges, where an edge is created if a subreddit includes a link to another subreddit in its banner.
-Table~\ref{tab:tankie_infos} presents the total number of posts (submissions + comments), total number of authors, and the dates of the earliest and the latest posts for our six tankie subreddits.

-To get a better understanding of the prominence and connectivity of the tankies subreddits in our reference network, we compute three different network measures, in-degree, out-degree, and PageRank.
-This way, we aim to get a better insight into the online behavior and interactions of tankies:

-\begin{itemize} \item \textbf{In-Degree}: Number of edges pointing to a node from other nodes. \item \textbf{Out-Degree}: Number of edges a node pointing to other nodes. \item \textbf{PageRank}: Quantifies the structural importance of a node by ranking it based on the relative importance of its inbound edges. \end{itemize} We also provide additional information about the subreddits linking to the tankie subreddits in our reference network in~\cref*{tab:tankies_network_subs,tab:network_subs_definition} in the Appendix.
+Table~\ref{tab:tankie_infos} shows general information of the tankie subreddits we identify.